System Design Space

 Big Data / Hadoop

-Objects without hierarchies, S3 API as a de facto standard.
+Objects without rigid hierarchies, with S3 API as the de facto standard.

 NoSQL